Effective Discipline: Why Shaming Your Child Won’t Work

 It seems that there have been a lot of stories in the news and going viral on social media about parents using shaming techniques to combat their child’s poor choices and/or acting out behavior.
 You’ve probably heard about the dad in Florida who made his son stand at a busy intersection with a sign because the child, who is in middle school, is failing three classes and is the “class clown,” or the mom in Indiana who had her son wear a sign stating “I lie, I steal, I sell drug, I don’t follow the law.”
 Let’s not forget about the mom who sold her daughter and friends’ concert tickets on eBay and included statements like “YOU all LIED to us about sleep overs so you could hang like little trollops at an older guys HOUSE?????” within the listing.
 Most of the time, the reason given for these extreme punishments is that the parent is out of ideas for how to get the child to improve their behavior, and they feel that they have tried all other options.

 I certainly empathize with the fear and frustration behind these actions.
-As a 1-on-1 Coach, I hear many parents echoing similar statements of wanting to shame their child to do better.
+As a parent coach, I hear many parents echoing similar statements of wanting to shame their child to do better.

 Let’s talk for a minute about the difference between shame and guilt.
 Guilt comes from recognition that one has done something wrong, and feels remorse from that wrongdoing.
 Guilt can lead to accountability, since that person is likely to feel regret and responsibility for his or her actions.
 Shame is more about feelings of humiliation and worthlessness, and is likely to cause that person to withdraw in embarrassment.
 The difference here is that shame does not lead to accountability—and may lead to a decrease in effective problem-solving skills.